 Avoid displaying sensitive information like file paths, WordPress installation details, or server configuration information.
 This information could be exploited by a hacker.

-Adding WordPress CAPTCHA plugin to your site prevents cybercriminals from using your forms for DoS attacks.
+Adding the WordPress CAPTCHA plugin to your site prevents cybercriminals from using your forms for DoS attacks.

 One of the biggest problems with handling uploads is that hackers can hide executable code within image file formats.

 You can overcome this issue by forcing the webserver to send the correct image headers before you display an image on your website.

 For example, the following will force the image to be displayed as a png, ignoring any executable code:

 $data = file_get_contents(‘/home/potentially-dangerous-file.png’); header('Content-Type: image/png'); header('Content-Length: '. strlen($data)); header('X-Content-Type-Options: nosniff'); echo $data;

 You can also process uploaded images using image manipulation software like GD.
 By opening the image and re-saving it, you will remove any executable content.